-Tim Mann was primarily responsible for XBoard versions 1.3 through 4.2.7, and for WinBoard (a port of XBoard to Microsoft Win32) from its inception through version 4.2.7.
+Tim Mann has been responsible for XBoard versions 1.3 and beyond, and for WinBoard, a port of XBoard to Microsoft Win32 (Windows NT and Windows 95).
+H.G.Muller is responsible for version 4.3.

-John Chanak contributed the initial implementation of ICS mode.
-Evan Welsh wrote CMail, and Patrick Surry helped in designing, testing, and documenting it.
-Elmar Bartel contributed the new piece bitmaps introduced in version 3.2.
-Jochen Wiedmann converted the documentation to texinfo.
-Frank McIngvale added click/click moving, the Analysis modes, piece flashing, ZIICS import, and ICS text colorization to XBoard.
-Hugh Fisher added animated piece movement to XBoard, and Henrik Gram added it to WinBoard.
 Mark Williams contributed the initial (WinBoard-only) implementation of many new features added to both XBoard and WinBoard in version 4.1.0, including copy/paste, premove, icsAlarm, autoFlipView, training mode, auto raise, and blindfold.
 Ben Nye contributed X copy/paste code for XBoard.